stratusdata/oidc_express_example/README.md

 ## Security

 Ensure you keep the `.env` file secure and never commit it to public repositories.
-The client secret should be kept confidential.
 Consider using other security measures for production, like HTTPS, session management, and token validation.

 ## Dependencies